apache/tvm-rfcs/rfcs/0063-clarifying-buffer-declaration-and-access.md

-In low-level TIR, `tir::Allocate` is used to allocate a data variable with given shapes. `tir::Allocate` returns a data variable of type `T.handle` (since TIR's type system does not accommodate rich arrays), which may be reinterpreted with a different shape or data type using `T.decl_buffer`.
+In low-level TIR, `tir::Allocate` is used to allocate a data variable with given shapes. `tir::Allocate` returns a data variable of type `T.handle` (since TIR's type system does not accommodate rich arrays), which may be reinterpreted with a different shape or data type using `T.buffer_decl`.

 **Explicit `DeclBuffer` IR construct**

-`T.decl_buffer` is not an explicit statement in TIR - There is no such node in TIR.
+`T.buffer_decl` is not an explicit statement in TIR - There is no such node in TIR.
-`T.decl_buffer` returns either:
+`T.buffer_decl` returns either:
 - A Buffer node whose data member points to the aliased Buffer.
 - A Buffer node whose data member is a new pointer-type Var (the var is expected to be initialized via tir::Allocate elsewhere)"